QBI-Software/NEURON-tutorial/lessons/network.md

 connect_cells(pre_cell, pre_loc, pre_threshold, net_syn_weight, con_delay)
 ```

-Why would you do this to yourself?
-This is an extreme example, but using some of these ideas such as setting variables and using placeholders, will make your code easier to decipher.
+So why would you do this to yourself?
+This may seem extreme in this example, but using some of these ideas such as setting variables and using placeholders, will make your code easier to decipher.
 Also, they come especially in handy when you want to change the parameters of your simulation!
 Instead of having to go back through your code to find all the places you have to change the particular presynaptic cell, you can just change the pre_cell variable and you are done!

 1. Make sure to always add comments to tell yourself and others what it is you are actually doing.